-English is the primary language of instruction and social interaction at OIS, which means that students learn and communicate in English.
-To encourage effective communication in languages other than English, students are allowed to speak in their home and family language / national language and/or foreign languages during lunch time.
+English is the primary language of instruction and social interaction at OISG, which means that students learn and communicate in English.
+To encourage effective communication in languages other than English, students are allowed to speak in their home and family languages.